linklayer/cantact-fw/README.md

 Documentation can be found on the [Linklayer Wiki](https://wiki.linklayer.com/index.php/CANtact).

+## STM32F072B-DISCO Notes

+LD4:    "RED" led (can frame rx/tx)
+LD5:    "Green" led (status)

+CanBUS connection:
+PB9:    `CAN_TX`
+PB8:    `CAN_RX`

+Firmware runs from internal HSI48 oscillator.
+The connectors are nicely aligned together in top right of the board, on P2 connector.
+GND, PB9, PB8, VCC is available in a single row.

+Tested with: Waveshare CAN breakout board

+USB connection via `USB USER` connector on the board

 ## Building

 Firmware builds with GCC.
 Specifically, you will need gcc-arm-none-eabi, which